If your roof is over 20 years old, the time to invest in a new roof is near. of course, it’s best to do this before it becomes a problem.

 Open Communication Between You and the Contractor

 Most roofing contractors know the importance of open communication with the homeowner.
-In the beginning, your contractor will talk with you about the project.
+In the beginning, your contractor will talk with you the project.

-You will know about how long the roof installation will take to complete.
+You will know how long the roof installation will take to complete.
 The contractor will also tell you what materials or parts are being installed along with the roof, like ridge or soffit vents.

 You will also be informed of the different phases of the installation, including the prep work that happens beforehand.